 During our time there, I saw plenty of run-down buildings and empty lots throughout Detroit.
 Maybe I’m just stuck in “glass half full” mode, but I kept seeing the empty plots of land and thinking, Wow, there’s so much potential here!
 You could build new houses with huge yards and lots of space for urban gardens!

 I know Detroit has begun the process of revitalizing itself.
-Hopefully it continues because this city does have a lot going for it.
+Hopefully it continues, because this city does have a lot going for it.
 You can easily spend several days here, but this itinerary should be a good start if you’ve only got one day in Detroit.